WandererMath/Language-D/README.md

 I created my programming language.

-To compile:
-gcc main.c -o main
+To compile the compiler (main) and compiler ex1.d by compiler main and link and run ex1: cmd c.bat